RoRoSiStandard/hello-world/README.md

 Hello!

-My name is Robert, I enjoy writing and testing code, learning new languages and new features about languages I am already familiar with.
-I also enjoy video games!
+My name is Robert, I want to get back into writing code.